disstillwill/Business-Card/README.md

 | :----------------------------------: | :--------------------------------: |
 | ![Front of card](pictures/front.png) | ![Back of card](pictures/back.png) |

 This business card modifies Olivier Pieters's design from [https://github.com/opieters/business-card](https://github.com/opieters/business-card) (See LICENSE.txt).
 The design has been changed to use a side-by-side layout with an initial on the left and contact information on the right.
 The back features a QR code that can be scanned to pull up a [vCard](https://en.wikipedia.org/wiki/VCard).
-Of course, Computer Modern is the star of the show here 😜.
+Of course, ~~Computer~~ Latin Modern is the star of the show here 😜.

 ## Usage

 - Use the included makefile to build both documents (if using `pdflatex`)
+    - If using another method, you may need to compile each `.tex` file twice to render the layout correctly

 ## Contributing